Dr-Hutchinson/st.gall_visualization/README.md

 ## About the Plan of St. Gall

-The [Plan of St. Gall](https://digital.library.ucla.edu/catalog/ark:/21198/zz002kp2b7) is one of the most ancient architectural drawings that have survived to this day, originating from around the 9th century.
+The [Plan of St. Gall](https://digital.library.ucla.edu/catalog/ark:/21198/zz002kp2b7) is one of the most ancient architectural drawings that have survived to this day, originating from around the ninth century AD.
 It represents a monastic compound, including churches, houses, stables, kitchens, workshops, brewery, infirmary, and even a special house for bloodletting.
 Historically, it provides invaluable insights into the organization and the architectural ideals of medieval monastic life.

 ### App Visualization Content